 How do you know that a child has absence epilepsy?

-Your child’s doctor will look for:
+Your child’s health-care provider will look for:

-• information from you or your child’s teacher about staring spells or other symptoms of absence seizures
+- information from you or your child’s teacher about staring spells or other symptoms of absence seizures

-• a typical EEG pattern during the absence seizures.
+- a typical EEG pattern during the absence seizures

 How is absence epilepsy treated?